sameershukla/JavaFPLearning/README.md

             }
       }
      ```
-But in that case if we need to pass more than 3 then it's a forever problem to solve, the best approach would be to apply Currying.
+If we need to pass more than three parameters to a function, it can become a difficult problem to solve.
+In such cases, using currying can be the most effective approach.
+By breaking down the function into a series of nested functions, each taking one argument, we can create a more flexible and reusable solution.

 # Currying